fivetran/dbt_quickbooks/analysis/README.md

 compile the sql, you will perform the following steps:
     - Execute `dbt run` to create the package models.
     - Execute `dbt compile` to generate the target specific sql.
+    - Navigate to your project's `/target/compiled/quickbooks/analysis` directory.
-    - Copy the code and run in your data warehouse.
+    - Copy the `quickbooks__balance_sheet` code and run in your data warehouse.
     - Confirm the balance sheet totals match your expected results.
+    - Copy the `quickbooks__income_statement` code and run in your data warehouse.
     - Confirm the income statement totals match your expected results.

 ## Contributions